 The Checklist For Your Small Business

 As we welcome the new year it is a great time to look at different aspects of your business to see where you can improve.
-The deathblow to a brand is stagnation.
+The deathblow of a brand is stagnation.
 Even if sales are good, they can always be better.
 As technology advances, there are more and more ways to get things done easier.

 Scope out your competition